leerssej/aws_ceds_v7/Transformation Log.md

 6) Confirmed that the Populate scripts were in `Western (Windows 1252)` or converted them.

 ### 2) Collect All Debugged Files and Convert to SnakeCase
+1) load and bind all .sql script blocks - [1.TSQLv7camelCaseLoadScriptCollectBind]()